andrew/ultimate-awesome/README.md

 - [awesome-zero-shot-captioning](https://github.com/FeiElysia/awesome-zero-shot-captioning) - A curated list of zero-shot captioning papers.
 - [free-networking-resources](https://github.com/getvmio/free-networking-resources) - Networking Free Resources | This repo collects 32 of free resources for Networking. 🌐 Connect with the world of computer networks through our Networking Nexus repository!
 Discover a comprehensive library of free networking resources and courses.
 With our interactive online playground, master the .
 - [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
+- [awesome-occlusion-detection](https://github.com/lcylmhlcy/awesome-occlusion-detection) - A survey of occlusion handling in object detection.
 - [awesome-defi](https://github.com/Lucas-Kohorst/awesome-defi) - DeFi applications, lending/borrowing, AMMs, exchanges, hackathon projects.
 - [awesome-urls-maui](https://github.com/lucasvor/awesome-urls-maui) - A page with several links about custom control, tips, and post about .NET MAUI.
 - [awesome-asp-net-core-api](https://github.com/mhmd-azeez/awesome-asp-net-core-api) - A list of tools, technologies, and practices that are useful for building modern ASP.NET Core APIs.